blockstorm/blockstorm.github.com/pages/rules.md

 1. **Respect other players**
  a) Don't grief, kill, steal or insult
  b) Don't lock anyone's chests, doors, etc.
- c) Stay away from other players if they want you to
+ c) Stay away from others unless you have their permission
  d) Don't spam or annoy others
 2. **No cheating**
 3. **Respect the staff**